 I'm a Total Failure

 There is literally no other feeling that you can have when a child you have poured your heart into for a year self destructs.
-I know it's not rational, I know I helped him.
+I know it's not rational, I know I helped him in some way.
 I know I didn't cause this.
 But I still felt like a absolute tool for enjoying the peace & quiet of his absence.
-I should have called it months before, but I kept trying to hold it together.
+I should have called it months before, but I kept trying to hold it together thinking it would get better.
 He was my first foster kid & made my life into a Springer show.

 Turns out this is Not the norm of fostering, this is the worst case scenario.
 A child with profound emotional issues, a family torn apart, & a hot mess no matter which way you turn it.
 Then there's me, a super stubborn problem solver that didn't give up.
 No one died, the pets are all fine & in the end it's all Ok.
 We have all recovered from our experience with kid 1.